OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-06.md

 ## Ezra 6:10

-so that they may offer sacrifices pleasing to the God of heaven and pray for the well-being of the king and his sons.
+so that they may offer sacrifices to the God of heaven and seek the well-being of the king and his sons.

 ## Ezra 6:11